Tarrin376/WCKED-Shoes/README.md

 1. clone this project
 2. cd into the 'client' folder and run 'npm install' to install necessary dependencies.
 3. cd into the 'server' folder and run 'pip install -r requirements.txt'.
 This will install all python modules in the 'requirements.txt' file.
-4. create a '.env' file in the 'server' folder and add all of the required variables.
+4. create a '.env' file in the 'server' folder and add all of the required environment variables.
 These can be found in the 'env_sample.txt' file.

 ## Running the project locally